inpercima/swaaplate/UPDATE.md

 * if you use an endpoint unlike js and your server part is api
   * move project/src/main to project/api/src/main
 * if you use an endpoint unlike js and your server part is server
-  * copy project/src/main to project/server/src/main
+  * move project/src/main to project/server/src/main
 * rename project/src to project/client
 * move following files from project/ to project/client
   * e2e/